nnseva/django-access-tastypie/README.md

 # Django-Access-Tastypie

-The Django-Access-Tastypie package introduces an authorization backend for the [Django-Tastypie](https://django-tastypie.readthedocs.io/en/latest/) package to use access rules defined by the [Django-Access](https://github.com/nnseva/django-access) package.
+The Django-Access-Tastypie package provides an authorization backend for the [Django-Tastypie](https://django-tastypie.readthedocs.io/en/latest/) package to use access rules defined by the [Django-Access](https://github.com/nnseva/django-access) package.

 ## Installation